Warning: This work has been rated 16+ for violence and mature content.

 “There was fire all around me.
 I had to crawl on the ground, so I wouldn’t get burned.
 I saw Esmè in the fire, but she was different.
 She had the scales of a snake and the eyes of one, too.
 She held a…was it a match?
 Sticks?
 I don’t remember, but I know that she started the fire.
 She was grinning, too!
 Leona was there, lying on the ground.
 I thought that she was dead.”

 “But she had risen up from the ground, laughing despite her burns.
-She saw me and told me all about her and Eloise and how she enjoyed to curse people, as she did Esmè.”
+She saw me and told me all about her and Eloise and how she enjoyed cursing people, as she did to Esmè.”

 “Leona cursed Esmè?”